OpenTechSchool/python-data-intro/core/text-files.md

     for month in f:
        print("Month " + month.strip())

 # Writing to files

 When you `open()` a file, you can optionally specify a *file mode*, which tells Python what you want to do with the file.
 The default mode is `r` for read, but another mode is `w` to write to a file.

     f = open("awesomenewfile.txt", "w")

+Tip: the write (`w`) mode will write completely new contents to a file, wiping out what it had previously!

 There are actually a whole lot of file modes, `r` and `w` are just the most common.
 [There is a full list in the Python documentation for the open function](http://docs.python.org/3/library/functions.html#open) or you can type `open?` in IPython Notebook and run it to see the help displayed there.

 Can you guess how to write a string to a file in Python?

 ### Hint

 File objects have a method for writing.
 You can find out about it by viewing the built-in help for the file object.
 In IPython Notebook you can type:

     f = open("awesomenewfile.txt", "w")